 Despite the pandemic weighing heavy on many businesses, Payoneer saw its revenue increase in 2020.
 The New York-based company processed $44.4 billion in payments volume in 2020, a 53% increase from 2019.
 Payoneer's revenue also jumped 30% over the past two years to $345.6 million last year, up from $260.1 million in 2018, according to regulatory filings for the SPAC.

 After experiencing a growth in revenue, Payoneer decided to go public via SPAC merger led by Philadelphia bank founder and fintech investor, Betsy Zubrow Cohen.
 The future acquisition will value the company at $3.3 billion.

-For years, eBay and PayPal were owned by the same parent company after eBay bought a majority stake in PayPal after its IPO in 2002.
-Sellers on eBay could create an account with PayPal, and PayPal would fully manage their payments from start to finish.
+For years, EBay and PayPal were owned by the same parent company after EBay bought a majority stake in PayPal following its IPO in 2002.
+Sellers on EBay could create an account with PayPal, and PayPal would fully manage their payments from start to finish.